 ADB and Fastboot are essential tools for every Android user.
 It’s easy to launch a command window inside the ‘platform-tools’ folder.
-However, if you set up system-wide ADB and Fastboot drivers on your Windows 10 PC, you can launch and execute commands on your Android device from any screen on your computer.
+However, if you set up system-wide ADB and Fastboot drivers on your Windows 10 or 11 PC, you can launch and execute commands on your Android device from any screen on your computer.
 The good thing is you can do this without installing any 3rd-party software.

 If you have used ADB and fastboot commands, you must be aware that every time we have to perform a task, we must navigate to the ‘platform-tools’ directory and launch the Command Prompt in the folder path to run commands.
 Having set up system-wide ADB and Fastboot on Windows 10, you’ll be able to access these tools even from your desktop screen.
 This method is convenient and saves time while executing ADB Shell commands or Fastboot commands.

 Setting up System-wide ADB and Fastboot